 5.College experience you want to take with you

 Most of the colleges don’t offer dorm facilities so if you want to stay with your classmates in small bunkers then universities can be your choice.

 If you have a job or family and want to fit your class schedules according to your work or travel commutes, then career colleges can be chosen.
 They provide flexibility to students.

 Another aspect is the co-curricular activities, where students can involve themselves.
 Universities provide a greater scope of this as compared to colleges.

 It all boils right down to the size of the school system.
-Universities tend to supply full undergrad and graduate programs, that means there are multiple schools inside its system.
+Universities tend to supply full undergrad and graduate programs, which means there are multiple schools inside its system.
 Many students ask if a university is better than a college.
 Well, the choice lays in the hands of a student to choose a college or a university for pursuing the degree.

 Because while there may be differences between a college and a university, the real question to ask is whether that given institution, regardless of name, seems like it will be a good fit for you